bp100a/serial-usbipclient/README.md

 ```bash
 keyring set https://upload.pypi.org/legacy/ __token__
 ```
-when prompted enter the API token you created using PyPi.
+when prompted, enter the API token you created using PyPi.

 To build the distribution and upload to PyPi
 ```cmd